My research interests are broadly in the area of Human-Computer Interaction (HCI), including topics such as:

 My research in ORCHID has focused on HCI in the application areas of energy use in the home, and on disaster response—the common denominator being the ORCHID theme of Human-Agent Collectives.

-Some selected research themes cutting across some of the above projects.
+Some selected research themes cutting across some of the earlier of the above projects.

 HCI and Energy Use in the Home

 The focus of this work is on HCI and Ubiquitous Computing (UbiComp) in the context of energy use in the home.
 Our research includes